michealengland/hms-business-schema/README.md

 The HMS Business Schema plugin is a simple way to add your businesses contact information formatted with microdata from schema.org.

 == Description ==
 The HMS Business Schema plugin is a simple way to add your businesses contact information formatted with microdata from schema.org.
+This plugin will be updated as we improve our Schema to match current standards.

 == Installation ==
 Get the latest version of the files https://github.com/michealengland/hms-business-schema.git.
 Go to plugins and upload the zip file and then active the plugin.